ali-k-hesar/pixel-shuffle-using-hand-tracking/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the LICENSE file for details.